top of page

 I trained as a yoga teacher and as a therapist.

-And I became a meditation facilitator.
+I also became a meditation facilitator.

 And then.. one day..